-The Wilma Dykeman RiverWay Corridor connects 17 miles of existing and projected greenway systems along the French Broad and Swannanoa Rivers, from Biltmore Village north to the edge of Woodfin.
-The project was organized by RiverLink, an organization that promotes the French Broad Watershed as a place to live, learn, work, and play.
+Today, there are 17 miles of existing and projected greenway systems along the French Broad and Swannanoa Rivers, from Biltmore Village north to the edge of Woodfin.
+These greenspaces provide environmental benefits and recreational and wellness opportunities.
+And they are also revitalizing the riverfront by encouraging economic development and job creation:

 French Broad River Park and Greenway System

 Meandering through West Asheville, the French Broad Greenway System begins at Hominy Park and follows the river to French Broad River and Dog Park.
-It is then projected to follow the river north to Craven Street.
-The French Broad River Park features plenty of green space with old trees, a wildflower garden, and recreation amenities.
-The fenced dog park allows you space to exercise and socialize your best friend.
+Recently completed stretches now follow the river north to Craven Street.
+The French Broad River Park features plenty of greenspace with old trees, a wildflower garden, and recreation amenities.
+The fenced dog park is the perfect place to exercise and socialize your best friend.
 Additional miles of greenway, heading north from Craven Street, are in progress on either bank of the French Broad.

-Carrier Park is built at the location of a former local racetrack on the south side of the River Arts District.
+Carrier Park sits at the location of a former local racetrack on the south side of the River Arts District.
 Today, the site features a multi-use sports field, volleyball courts, a giant playground, a roller-hockey rink, and velodrome for cycling.
 People interested in less structured recreation opportunities can enjoy the park’s picnic pavilion, river overlooks, and wetland interpretive trails.

 Karen Cragnolin Park